IHE/ITI.MHD/input/pagecontent/testplan.md

 <div markdown="1" class="stu-note">

-This Test Plan page is a prototype.
-We expect the maturity of the content will improve over time.
-For now, we summarize high level testing scope and available tools.
-Comments are welcome.
+We expect the maturity of testing will improve over time independent of the versions of MHD.

+This page was last updated May 2024.
 </div>

 ## Introduction